Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model: Introduction

-The general idea of non-stationary random field modeling by assuming that parameters of a spatial or spatio-temporal model are random fields themselves was discussed by several authors, including \citet[][]{Lindgren,Katzfuss,CressieWikle}. \citet[][sec.
-11.6]{Banerjee} mentioned possibilities of formulating a stochastic differential equation for parameters of another (stochastic) differential equation, with the intention to add randomness to the process that satisfies the latter equation. \citet[][]{Piterbarg} studied an edvection-diffusion model whose coefficients are random fields.
-Our innovation is the conditionally non-stationary hierarchical model with spatio-temporal stochastic partial differential equations at two levels in the hierarchy.
-The particular pattern of the non-stationarity (that is, how the field's variance, local space and time scales, \etc vary in space-time) is random, its spatio-temporal structure is highly tunable by the model's hyperparameters.
+The general idea of non-stationary random field modeling by assuming that parameters of a spatial or spatiotemporal model are random fields themselves is discussed by several authors. \citet[][]{Piterbarg} study an advection-diffusion model whose coefficients are random fields with prescribed covariance functions. \citet[][]{Lindgren} allow a length-scale parameter and a variance parameter of their stochastic partial differential equation to slowly vary in space (by expanding them in a set of basis functions). \citet[][sec.
+11.6]{Banerjee} mention the possibility of formulating a stochastic differential equation for parameters of another stochastic differential equation. \citet{Roininen2016} use a stochastic elliptic equation to model a spatial random field and introduce a hypermodel for its local length scale to achieve non-stationarity; the hypermodel employs the same stochastic elliptic equation. \citet{Dunlop} discuss (among others) more general Gaussian hierarchical processes, which are defined through a hierarchy of levels so that at each level, the conditional probability distribution is Gaussian given the previous (parent) level.
+Our innovation is the non-stationary hierarchical model with spatiotemporal stochastic partial differential equations at two levels in the hierarchy.
+The particular pattern of the non-stationarity (that is, how the field's variance, local space and time scales, \etc vary in space-time) is random, and its spatiotemporal structure is highly tunable by the model's hyperparameters.